Magic-Ma-tech/Poison-Dart-Frog/README.md

 # Poison Dart Frog Clean-label Backdoor Attack

-This is the official implementation of the paper: Poison Dart Frog: A Clean-Label Attack with Low Poisoning Rate and High Attack Success Rate Using Only One Piece of Information
+This is the official implementation of the paper: Poison Dart Frog: A Clean-Label Attack with Low Poisoning Rate and High Attack Success Rate in the Absence of Training Data

 ## Requirements